Semi-device-independent certification of indefinite causal order in a photonic quantum switch: MATERIALS AND METHODS

-\textit{Acknowledgments.} We are grateful to M.T.
-Quintino for insightful discussions and comments on the manuscript.
-JB acknowledges the Austrian Science Fund (FWF) through the Zukunftskolleg project ZK03.
-This work was supported by the National Key Research and Development Program of China (No. 2017YFA0304100, No. 2016YFA0301300 and No. 2016YFA0301700), National Natural Science Foundation of China (Nos.
-11774335, 11734015, 11874345, 11821404, 11904357); the Austrian Science Fund (FWF): F 7113-N38 (BeyondC), FG 5-N (Research Group); Research Platform for Testing the Quantum and Gravity Interface (TURIS), the European Commission (ErBeSta (No.800942)), Christian Doppler Forschungsgesellschaft; {\"O}sterreichische Nationalstiftung f{\"u}r Forschung, Technologie und Entwicklung; Bundesministerium f{\"u}r Digitalisierung und Wirtschaftsstandort.
+\textbf{Funding.} JB acknowledges the Austrian Science Fund (FWF) through the Zukunftskolleg project ZK03 and the Swiss National Science Foundation (NCCR SwissMAP).
+This work was supported by the National Key Research and Development Program of China (No. 2017YFA0304100, No. 2016YFA0301300 and No. 2016YFA0301700), the Innovation Program for Quantum Science and Technology (No. 2021ZD0301604), National Natural Science Foundation of China (Nos.
+11774335, 11734015, 11874345, 11821404, 11904357); the Austrian Science Fund (FWF): F 7113-N38 (BeyondC), FG 5-N (Research Group); Research Platform for Testing the Quantum and Gravity Interface (TURIS), the European Commission (ErBeSta (No.800942)), Christian Doppler Forschungsgesellschaft; {\"O}sterreichische Nationalstiftung f{\"u}r Forschung, Technologie und Entwicklung; Bundesministerium f{\"u}r Digitalisierung und Wirtschaftsstandort. \\

+\textbf{Acknowledgements.} We are grateful to M.T.
+Quintino for insightful discussions and comments on the manuscript. \\